 Poverty.
 Hunger.
 A parent with depression or an addiction.
 Social and economic factors like these can profoundly affect a child’s development in the first five years of life—which in turn can alter the entire trajectory of that child’s life, including physical and mental health, cognitive development, and educational and economic prospects.

-The Children’s Health Initiative at United Hospital Fund is working to build a strengthened primary care system for children that partners with families to promote optimal physical health, social and emotional well-being, and cognitive growth in the first five years of life.
-Achieving these goals is important to children’s success in school and life.
+The Children’s Health Initiative at United Hospital Fund is working to build a strengthened primary care system for children that recognizes the impact of these non-clinical determinants of health—and promotes optimal physical health, social and emotional well-being, and cognitive growth during the first five years of life.

 Our major grant initiative, Partnerships for Early Childhood Development, links pediatric practices at hospitals across the City to community organizations—with the goal of screening young patients and their families for one or more psychosocial risks to healthy development and then connecting families to social service organizations that can help.
 We have also commissioned research to examine parent perspectives on these efforts.

 Shaping a Value-Based Payment Model for Children Enrolled in Medicaid

 In collaboration with other stakeholders from across the state, we are working to develop an alternative payment policy for the Medicaid program to improve the health of children and promote optimal development and lifetime success.
 We are also sharing our experience with other states and national organizations interested in similar reform efforts.

 Working with New York State to Develop Child-Focused Policies

 We are a lead partner in implementing New York State’s First 1,000 Days on Medicaid initiative, a set of ten proposals designed to harness Medicaid’s purchasing power to improve health outcomes for children from infancy to age three.
 We also served as the key partner to the state in developing the First 1,000 Days on Medicaid initiative through an unprecedented stakeholder process.